 Portfolio Review Day in Partnership with Multistory

-During the morning our guest expert reviewers will give short presentations to advise on key features of portfolio & professional development, and in the afternoon there will be opportunities for one to one portfolio advice and reviews.
-Each participant will have the opportunity to see 3 of our reviewers, the one to one sessions last 20 minutes.
+During the morning our guest expert reviewers gave short presentations to advise on key features of portfolio & professional development, and in the afternoon there were opportunities for one to one portfolio advice and reviews.

 Reviewers & Speakers